UN-OCHA/ocha_ai/README.md

 The "chat" functionality is provided by the [OchaAiChat](modules/ocha_ai_chat/src/Services/OchaAiChat.php) service.
 This service glues the different plugins together.

+### User feedback on answers (Chat)

+There are three feedback modes that visitors might see:

+- **Default:** is an expandable area presenting a dropdown with values 1-5, plus an open textarea for comments.
+- **Simple mode:** presents a thumbs up/down.
+Set config `ocha_ai_chat.settings.feedback='simple'` to adopt this UI, which replaces the default feedback UI.
+The data is stored in a separate `thumbs` column in the logs table.
+- **Combined mode:** presents both widgets alongside each other.

+Additionally, the Copy to Clipboard button can now store whether it was clicked for each answer.
+This data is found in the `copied` column of the logs table.

 ### TODO (Chat)

 #### Plugins for Chat